threedslider/blackdot-b/Readme.md

 License
 -------------

-Blackdot as a whole is licensed under the GNU General Public License, Version 3.
+Blackdot-b as a whole is licensed under the GNU General Public License, Version 3.
 Individual files may have a different, but compatible license.

 Thanks
 -------------

-- Blackdot give to tribute at Daniel Langlois and I thank much him the creator of Softimage, a 3d software loved by a lot of 3d Artists around the world.
+- Blackdot-b give to tribute at Daniel Langlois and I thank much him the creator of Softimage, a 3d software loved by a lot of 3d Artists around the world.
 I am inspired by him and hope I will bright to you for enjoy this Blackdot too 3D and to be inspired by me for you as well :) !

 - Thanks to Ton Roosendaal for the awesome Blender and his team are super amazing too.